goetting/ez-flux/README.md

 EZFlux will record history if history.recrod was set _true_ in the config or on construction.
 This allows you to exactly deduct what is manipulating your state and when.
-Please note, however, that deepClone will be called on the state on every change.
+Please note, however, that the state scopes will only be shallow cloned. nested changes will not be documented.
-So, while useful for debugging, this will have seriously negative implications regarding performance.
 Further more you may also out the history to console, should you have a logging method enabled.

 ```JS